niamh-d/tips-codeop/template-run-instructions.md

 2. Follow the guide [**here**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#cloning-your-forked-repository)

+## Setting up project (just the first time)

 ### Open project in VSCode

-3. Once the project is on your machine, drag the folder and drop it in VSCode to open it or run the [shortcut](https://www.freecodecamp.org/news/how-to-open-visual-studio-code-from-your-terminal/):
+1. Once the project is on your machine, drag the folder and drop it in VSCode to open it or run the [shortcut](https://www.freecodecamp.org/news/how-to-open-visual-studio-code-from-your-terminal/):

 ```
 cd <path to project directory>